 Controlling Tomato Pests

 Before you use diatomaceous earth for tomatoes, be sure that the insect you've seen is actually a harmful pest.
-Although diatomaceous earth doesn't affect earthworms, it can kill beneficial insects that help naturally control the harmful pests that destroy tomato plants.
+It can kill beneficial insects that help naturally control the harmful pests that destroy tomato plants.